Pavan-Gawande/Password-Strength-Checker/README.md

 # Password-Strength-Checker

 This is a simple and effective Password Strength Checker with a web interface built using Flask.
-It allows users to input a password, analyze its strength, estimate the time it would take to crack, and display the result in a clean, visually appealing interface.
+It allows users to input a password, analyze its strength, estimate the time it would take to crack and display the result in a clean, visually appealing interface.

 When a user enters a password and clicks "Check," the password is sent to the backend where the PasswordChecker class: